-The Lower Mainland Flood Management Strategy will include a broad, holistic vision as well as a series of recommendations on:
+The Lower Mainland Flood Management Strategy will include a broad, holistic vision as well as a series of recommendations for:

 Implementation of the regional Flood Strategy and its recommendations will involve many additional steps.
 In particular, it is recognized that the Flood Strategy process needs to continue to support and enhance First Nations engagement and participation both in the development and implementation stages.